Dhrubaraj-Roy/Dhruba-s-blog-home/_posts/2025-04-19-sleep-experiment.md

 ## The Three Pillars of Sleep: QQR

-Through my experiment, I've come to understand that sleep really depends on three factors, which I call QQR:
+Through my experiment, I've come to understand that sleep really depends on three factors, which we call QQR:

 1. **Quantity**: Getting enough hours of sleep
 2. **Quality**: Ensuring the sleep I get is deep and restorative